Jewish 75%, non-Jewish 25% (mostly Arab) (2013 est.)

 Israel is a parliamentary democracy comprised of legislative, executive and judicial branches.

 About 93% of the land is owned by the State of Israel, the Jewish National Fund (JNF) and the Development Authority.
 The Israel Land Authority (ILA) manages the land.
 The government issues long-term leasing rights for land.

-World War II is fought in Europe.
+is fought in Europe and the Pacific.
 More than six million Jews are killed in the Holocaust.

 November 29, 1947 -